MIRIMAROM/Gutenberg-API-Books/README.md

 # Gutenberg-API-Books
-Building a nodejs http server that listens to calls from the frontend, gets the data from the API from Project Gutenberg API - https://gutendex.com/, This is a simple books API, and returns the data to the frontend.
+Building a nodejs http server that listens to calls from the frontend, gets the data from the API- Project Gutenberg API - https://gutendex.com/, This is a simple books API, and returns the data to the frontend.
 Building a Reactjs application that works with the API.